 - 1. Abide by University Interscholastic League rule specifications, and abide by local athletic policy. - 2.
-Attend every practice session and athletic contest unless ill or emergency situations. - 3.
-At all times, respond to every situation as young lady or gentleman - 4.
+Attend every practice session and athletic contest unless ill or in emergency situations. - 3.
+At all times, respond to every situation as a young lady or gentleman. - 4.
 Abide by all Duncanville ISD, Athletic Department, and campus guidelines and policies. - 5.
 Maintain academic intensity to achieve success in the classroom.

-Violation of these policies will result in appropriate disciplinary action being taken against the student and could result in his/her removal from the athletic program in the Duncanville ISD.
-Therefore, we ask your Cooperation in motivating your son or daughter to observe these rules so that he or she will receive the maximum benefit from the program.
+Violation of these policies can result in appropriate disciplinary action being taken against the student athlete and could result in his/her removal from the athletic program in the Duncanville ISD.
+Therefore, we ask for your cooperation in motivating your son or daughter to observe these rules so that he or she will receive the maximum benefit from the program.